The Sweets & Snacks Expo Announces 2022 Most Innovative New Product Award Winners

 - Gourmet/Premium | Snack: Trü Frü, LLC Natures Strawberries Hyper-Dried Fresh and Immersed in Crème

-Additionally, the 2022 Sweets & Snacks Expo announced the winners of the Golden and Silver Candy Dish Awards and the Woman of Influence Award < span> sweetsandsnacks .com /nca-announces-the-winners-of-the-golden-silver-candy-dish-awards-and-woman-of-influence-award /> during Monday's presentation:
+Additionally, the 2022 Sweets & Snacks Expo announced the winners of the Golden and Silver Candy Dish Awards and the Woman of Influence Award during Monday's presentation:

 - 2022 Golden Candy Dish Award: Kathy Corcoran, vice president at Premier Specialty